Many Victorian renters are impacted by the coronavirus (COVID-19) pandemic, which will in turn affect many tenancies.

 This type of financial aid is not generally available for renters in public or community housing.
 Please check with your housing access point regarding your eligibility for financial assistance.

 You can still end your rental agreement in certain circumstances.
-Get legal help if you want to take this step.
+Dear Landlord can give you more information and where to get legal help if you want to take this step.

 If you need more financial support or you’re not eligible for the COVID-19 Grant, we strongly encourage you to apply for financial assistance to cover the cost of rent and rent arrears.
 Call Opening Doors on 1800 825 955 or find your suburb for your closest housing access point.
 This is not generally available for renters in public or community housing.